 Students who do not meet the Graduate Admission Requirements (above) for regular admission may be admitted on probation where there is reasonable evidence, as determined by graduate program faculty, to indicate their ability to do satisfactory graduate work.
 Students admitted on probation shall be reviewed on their academic progress after the completion of six hours of coursework.

 International Students

-International students are not currently being admitted to Sterling College's graduate programs.
+International students may be admitted to Sterling College's graduate programs.
+The same admission requirements pertain.

 Veterans